ku-nlp/jumanpp/README.md

 A new morphological analyser that considers semantic plausibility of word sequences by using a recurrent neural network language model (RNNLM).
-Version 2 has better accuracy and greatly improved (>100x) performance than the original Juman++.
+Version 2 has better accuracy and greatly (>100x) improved analysis speed than the original Juman++.

 # Installation